 CHIPS Hosts Inaugural Health Policy Symposium

-Thank you to everyone who attended the Inaugural Health Policy Symposium in Kane Hall, hosted by the Center for Health Innovation & Policy Science (CHIPS) at the University of Washington Department of Health Services.
+Thank you to everyone who attended the Inaugural Health Policy Symposium in Kane Hall, hosted by the Center for Health Innovation & Policy Science (CHIPS) at the University of Washington Department of Health Systems and Population Health.
 We were delighted to see so many of our State legislators, community partners, students, and faculty among the more than 200 attendees.

 The theme for this year’s symposium was “The Future of the VA: Privatization or the Model for a US Single Payer System?” moderated by UW Health Services professor and national health policy expert Aaron Katz.
 It was wonderful to hear from our panel of experts, including Suzanne Gordon (author of "Wounds of War"), Dr. Stephan Fihn (head of the Division of General Internal Medicine), Dr. Hugh Foy (professor of surgery at UW School of Medicine); Dr. James Tuchschmidt (chief executive for Clinical Programs and Physician Strategy at Providence Health Systems), and Dr. Kelly Wadsworth (pastor and Iraq War veteran), who shared their insights into the challenges holding back the VA system and opportunities for evolving to meet veterans’ needs moving forward.